A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured

 2. Verify your social media accounts

-3. Use structured data markup to enhance your site's attributes.
+3. Use structured data markup to enhance your site's attributes

-Note, that if your brand is already displayed in the knowledge graph, but some info is incorrect, contact Google and request changes.
+If your brand is already displayed in the knowledge graph, but some info is incorrect, contact Google and request changes.

 This knowledge graph usually includes the following blocks:

-- photos and a piece of google map with a pin;
+- photos and a piece of Google map with a pin;

-- contact and address data;
+- contact and address Google data;

 - open hours;